-As many of you might have heard by now about the young Arab woman who made it to global entrepreneurship summit and was selected to join a panel with mark Zuckerberg and moderated by Barak Obama.
-For you who don’t know Mai Medhat is the co-founder and CEO of Eventtus, an online platform and mobile app for events that everyone searched and looked for in the Egyptian app store after the news propagated.
+As many of you might have heard by now about the young Arab woman who made it to the global entrepreneurship summit and was selected to join a panel with mark Zuckerberg and moderated by Barak Obama.
+For those who don’t know, Mai Medhat is the co-founder and CEO of Eventtus, an online platform and mobile app for events that everyone searched and looked for in the Egyptian app store after the news propagated.

-Mai news broke the internet as it was an inspiration to most of the Arabs, and for this reason we wanted to gather more information and have a chat with her.
+Mai news broke the internet as it was an inspiration to most of the Arabs, and for this reason, we wanted to gather more information and chat with her.
 Enjoy the read…

 1- Who is the person that you see most inspiring to you?